Termite Control and Removal

 How can Gregory Pest remove termites from my home or business?

 Gregory Pest offers a few specific eco-friendly and expertly delivered ways to keep termites out of your home.

 Sentricon Colony Elimination System®

 For the ultimate in eco-friendly termite treatment, choose Sentricon®.
-This system uses a protective barrier of bait stations around your home or business.
+This system uses the Sentricon® system with Always Active™ by providing a protective barrier of bait stations around your home or business.
 With our ongoing professional monitoring, you can have year-round guaranteed protection.
 Sentricon is available only through qualified Certified Sentricon Specialists™, which in turn means guaranteed expertise and quality assurance.
 Here at Gregory Pest, we have Certified Sentricon Specialists that receive ongoing training, education, and support from Sentricon to keep us as leaders in termite protection.

 For superior performance in liquid termite extermination, look no further than Termidor®.
-Our custom chemical formula comes with a long term warranty and delivers results every time, allowing you to get back to life without termites.
-You can speak to one of our termite exterminators in South Carolina, North Carolina, Virginia, Georgia, Florida, Tennessee, Alabama, Mississippi, and Louisiana about complete pest extermination and treatment – and which removal option is best for your home or business.
+The unique chemical formula comes with a long term warranty and delivers results every time, allowing you to get back to life without termites.
+You can speak to one of our termite exterminators in North Carolina, South Carolina, Georgia, Alabama, Florida, Virginia, Tennessee, Washington D.C., Maryland, Mississippi, and Louisiana about complete pest extermination and treatment – and which removal option is best for your home or business.